In yoga, we talk about “aligning your chakras.” But what does that even mean? What happens if my chakras are not aligned? What should I even care?

 Optimal function: This is the center for emotional life.
 Feeling of personal power, laughter, joy and anger.

-When the chakra is not balanced:: Blocked Manipura manifests in anger, lack of direction, vulnerability and sense of victimization.
-Issues with aggression, power and ego-identity.
+When the chakra is not balanced:: Blocked Manipura manifests in anger, lack of direction, vulnerability, and sense of victimization.
+Issues with aggression, power, and ego-identity.
 Association: Lumbar spine, digestive system, muscles, pancreas, and adrenals.
 Also regulates eyesight and locomotion.
-Sensitivity, ambition, and ability to achieve in life are stored in Manipura.
+Sensitivity, ambition, and the ability to achieve in life are stored in Manipura.